-As a result of challenges encountered during implementation, the Department of Buildings' realized the following "lessons learned" that needed to be addressed for future extension of the PIPES framework to other inspection disciplines through the B-FIRST Buildings Field Inspection Recording and Scheduling Technologies project which will consolidate all inspection trades and inspection types into a single system:
+As a result of challenges encountered during implementation, the Department of Buildings' realized the following "lessons learned" that need to be addressed for future extension of the PIPES framework to other inspection disciplines.
+These will be crucial to the success of the Buildings Field Inspection Recording and Scheduling Technologies (B-FIRST) project which will consolidate all inspection trades and inspection types into a single system.

-- Too much technology and business change at one time - Hardware/software model is complex with multiple points of failure - An unstable network exacerbates problems - · Major investment in PIPES "care and feeding" and data integrity cleanup are needed - Staff and site readiness must be objectively assessed before deployment - Thorough up-front and end-to-end business analysis must be done - It is important to work out scheduling parameters clearly - Routing parameters are complex and the process is imperfect - Project scope clarity, change control, and governance are key trades and inspection types into a single system that will provide consistency, transparency, accessibility and accountability to Department management and to the citizens of NYC.
+- Too much technology and business change at one time leads to confusion and slower adoption of changes - · Hardware/software model complexity can result in multiple points of failure that need close monitoring - Unstable network exacerbates problems - Major investment in PIPES "care and feeding" and data integrity cleanup are needed - Staff and site readiness must be objectively assessed before deployment - Thorough up-front and end-to-end business analysis must be done - It is important to work out scheduling parameters clearly - Routing parameters are complex and the process is imperfect - Project scope clarity, change control, and governance are key